 I am an experienced managing consultant and lead Advisory and Impact’s Strategy practice.
 I work part-time for Advisory and Impact, combining this with charity trusteeships and ad hoc research activities outside of Bates Wells.

 I’m recognised as a ‘big picture’ thinker, and as someone who can make sense of complex problems.
 I advise clients who are facing strategic choices or a change in focus, and work with them to understand the strategic and cultural fit of a proposed solution.
 I’m often asked to ‘test and challenge’ strategies before they are implemented, and can be relied upon to uncover potential weak spots, or highlight processes that simply won’t work in practice…and then to help develop alternatives.
 My work frequently involves an element of research.
 I am curious and critical when researching, and good at ‘joining the dots’ and drawing conclusions which will either validate a strategic choice or expose risks and issues that can then be dealt with.
-My projects often involves an element of organisational and cultural change, and I have many years’ experience of successful in-house change delivery.
+My projects often involve an element of organisational and cultural change, and I have many years’ experience of successful in-house change delivery.

 I have worked in not-for-profit, professional services, and commercial sectors before joining Bates Wells.
 My long term career plan has always been to develop a broad range of skills and insight which in combination could prove valuable to under-served sectors, including charities and those working to bring about social improvement and solve some of the biggest issues facing our society.
 Joining Bates Wells in 2014 was a logical step in that plan.